This post contains affiliate links. Please see our disclosure policy.

 Improves Your Balance

-Doing crab walk can help improve your balance as you have to transfer your weight from your feet and hands and then back again.
+Doing a crab walk can help improve your balance as you have to transfer your weight from your feet and hands and then back again.

 As you age, balance becomes increasingly important for everyday activities, to avoid falling, and to improve your athletic performance in virtually every other type of workout.